-Unlike some towns, Zanesville isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Zanesville are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Zanesville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Zanesville is a town of service providers, professionals, and managers.
 There are especially a lot of people living in Zanesville who work in management occupations (13.73%), food service (8.58%), and healthcare suport services (8.15%).

-Because of many things, Zanesville is a great place for families with children to consider.
-First of all, many other families with children live here, making Zanesville a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Zanesville has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Zanesville is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Zanesville’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 The citizens of Zanesville are slightly better educated than the national average of 21.84% for all cities and towns, with 21.57% of adults in Zanesville having a bachelor's degree or advanced degree.